 You can enter the water in bare feet, just watch for the rocks in the sand.
 Enter anywhere along the sand.

 When snorkeling Lawai Beach you are in the little bay between the beach and the protective reef.
-Like most places, the visibility gets better the farther out you swim, and the coral that is dead or non-existent closer starts to become more healthy as you swim out toward the protective reef.
+Like most places, the visibility gets better the farther out you swim, and the coral that is dead or non-existent closer starts to become a little more healthy as you swim out toward the protective reef.

 1. From Hwy 50 (Kaumuali’i Hwy) head south on Hwy 520 (Maluhia Road) follow this into Koloa.